venelinpetrov/react-kotlin-fullstack-case-study/frontend/README.md

 # React / TS / Redux toolkit (a.k.a RTK) / React Router Todo front-end app

-This document explains in detail how the Todo app front end was structured
+This document explains in detail how the Todo app front end was structured.
+This app support several features

+- CRUD operations on Todos
+- Optimisitc updates
+- Debouncing of requests
+- Notifications to show success or error statuses.

 ## Setup